 If you like a lot of choices in car design, sitting up a little higher off the ground, and having a well-known car company behind you...

-Okay, I have no idea why they call these ITs.
-They are really cute little (four passenger!) sedans, made in Canada, by Dynasty cars.
+These are really cute little (four passenger!) sedans, made in Canada, by Dynasty cars.
 They are true neighborhood electric cars, meaning they go 25 mph, have four wheels, and weigh less than 2500 pounds.

 This neighborhood electric car is really designed to be just like regular cars.
 If you like the Toyota Echo - remember those? ...you'll like this miniature electric version, too.
 Read more about IT electric cars by clicking here.